mt nysa mystery school

 Hiereis Studies Program

-The English words priest and priestess – related to the Greek πρεσβύτερος (presbúteros; elder) – are imperfect translations of a variety of sacred officials in the Ancient Hellenic Religion.
-Most often, these officials were not pastoral leaders in the modern clerical sense, but ritual experts known as an ἱερεύς (hiereús; male) or ἱέρεια (hiéreia; female).
-These words in turn come from the Greek ἱερός (hierós; holy, sacred, consecrated), and can be translated literally as “man/woman concerned with the sacred,” or to simplify, “holy man/woman.”
-Note: Hiereis is the plural form of hiereus; within the context of Mt Nysa and this Program, it is employed as a gender neutral term.
-The same is true of Priest/Priesthood, though less often used.
+The English words priest and priestess – related to the Greek πρεσβύτερος (presbúteros; elder) – are imperfect translations of a variety of sacred specialists in the Ancient Hellenic Religion.
+Most often, these specialists were not pastoral leaders in the modern clerical sense, but ritual experts known as an ἱερεύς (hiereús; masculine) or ἱέρεια (hiéreia; feminine).
+These words in turn come from the Greek ἱερός (hierós; sacred, consecrated in the ritual context), and can be translated literally as “man/woman of the sacred [ritual things]".
+A better translation for today might be "ritual specialist".

 Our approach